Interested in Lessons?

 Here's where to begin:

-- Do you *and* your child have the time?
+Do you *and* your child have the time?
 How many other activities are you both involved in?
 Is your child becoming well-rounded or exhausted?
 Are YOU exhausted?
-We are establishing good practice habits right from the start, so Suzuki lessons absolutely require daily practice, and until the child reaches about age 9 or 10, practice is done with the parent.
+We are establishing good practice habits right from the start, so Suzuki lessons absolutely require daily practice, and until the child reaches about age 10 or older, practice is done with the parent.
 Parents attend lessons and take notes so they can help at home, so one parent should remain the "practicing parent" and "home teacher."
-Students also attend group lessons on Tuesdays in addition to their private lessons.
-Finally, parents are responsible for providing a musical environment for their children, which means playing the Suzuki CDs every day and attending as many concerts as possible.
+Students also attend group lessons in addition to their private lessons.
+Finally, parents are responsible for providing a musical environment for their children, which means playing the Suzuki music every day and attending as many concerts as possible.

-- Are you famliar with Dr. Suzuki's Talent Education philosophy?
+Are you familiar with Dr. Suzuki's Talent Education philosophy?
 Please read about Suzuki's Talent Education philosophy as much as you can.
 I recommend reading Nurtured by Love, by Dr. Suzuki.
 You can also read a about Dr. Suzuki and the Suzuki Method on my website.

 Check my fees and policies.

-- All students need to be available to attend group lessons on Tuesdays in addition to their private lessons.
+All students need to be available to attend group lessons in addition to their private lessons.

-- Before beginning lessons I would like the parent and child observe at least two lessons.
+Before beginning lessons I would like the parent and child observe lessons.
 Group lesson observation is encouraged but not required.
-Transfer students who have been taking violin for a year or more should observe at least 1 private lesson and have a free "trial lesson."
+Transfer students who have been taking violin for a year or more should observe at least 1 private lesson and can request to have a free "trial lesson."

-- All new beginners should listen to their Suzuki Book 1 CD 20 times before starting lessons and the twinkles 100 times.
+All new beginners should listen to their Suzuki Book 1 CD.
+I recommend listening to the entire CD 20 times before starting lessons and the twinkles 100 times.